US-MFG-Demo/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-03.md

   dapr run ... --components-path ../dapr/components dotnet run
   ```
 - Use Zipkin to observe the messages flow as specified in [Challenge-02](./Challenge-02#use-dapr-observability).
-- You might want to create the Azure resources first as sometimes it takes some times for the resources to be ready.
+- You might want to create the Azure resources first as it takes some time for the resources to be ready.

 ## Learning Resources